Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

 So an ever larger part of Edgar’s relationships are with his dog.
-Now 55, Edgar mainly hangs out with his cockapoo, Goliath: He even talks to Goliath---to talk out problems, express his frustrations with the world, express words of love.
+Now 55, Edgar mainly hangs out with his cockapoo, Goliath: He even talks to Goliath---to talk out problems, express his frustrations with the world, speak words of love.
 One night he said, “Goliath, I love you so much.
 You’re the best Goliath.
 I don’t know how I’d cope if you died, so it would be great if we died at the same time.”

 Edgar’s daily rituals maximally include Goliath.
 In the morning, Goliath wakes Edgar by kissing his face.
 Then, even when the Kansas winter is at its worst, Edgar gives Goliath a thorough walk.
 Edgar convinced his employer to allow Goliath to come to work with him.
 Edgar spends most of his lunch hour walking Goliath while eating a sandwich.
 After work, Edgar walks Goliath again, having trained him to carry the newspapers sitting in front of people’s houses to their front door.
 When watching TV at night, Goliath lay at Edgar’s feet.
 And of course, Goliath sleeps in the bed with Edgar---Every night there’s a routine: Edgar pushes Goliath to the far corner of the bed and Goliath creeps over so he can lie against Edgar’s leg.
 Usually, Goliath wins.